 “Look…” Sano began, but hesitated, evidently unsure how to continue.

-Unfortunately, this was not the best moment for the wavering boy to work himself up to a confession, so Saitou changed the subject.
+Unfortunately, this was not the best moment for the wavering idiot to work himself up to a confession, so Saitou changed the subject.
 “Let’s go.”

 Immediately he foresaw difficulties: his legs were very stiff and reluctant to move, and a nearly overwhelming wave of pain, originating in his chest, swept through him with every breath the instant he was upright.
 “I’m going to need your help.”
-His voice was harsh and nearly a whisper once more, but Sano was at his side in half an instant, literally almost tripping over himself.
+His voice grated out in a whisper once more, but Sano was at his side in half an instant, literally almost tripping over himself.
 Saitou smirked again.
 “You’re just the right height for this,” he remarked, still very softly, as Sano supported him.
 Sano seemed to overlook the possible offensively objectifying interpretation of this statement, for it threw him into another dither of abashment as they set off.

 They did not speak until they’d entered town, and it was Sano who broke the lengthy silence.
 “Where now?”